 Make sure you’re collecting email addresses during the registration process.

-Here’s how Cynthia Sanchez promotes a webinar through her Facebook Page.
+Here’s how the Concord Cheese Shop promotes a month-long event through their Facebook Page.

 7. Share your newsletters